 However, something must have told me to take a camera that day, for unlike the finished block after finished block of masonry that I was destined to go on to carve, those few bits of masonry, so proudly carved by my own hands, were to usher in a major turning point in my life.
 For whether I knew it or not, I was now embarked upon – earmarked you might say – to become a stone sculptor.
 Or in other words, without knowing it I had stumbled across my life’s calling.
 Furthermore, to my delight, I found that I was actually pretty good at it too, which was a nice feeling.

 As the wave of digitization swept control of our lives I still found myself loathed to photograph practically everything, all the time, as appears to be the norm right now, even as a once rather costly hobby of mine promptly pronounced itself practically free.
-Social media opened the floodgates to photography in a way that I suspect none of us could have imaged.
+Social media opened the floodgates to photography in a way that I suspect none of us could have imagined.
 Scant however are the photos of my early work, as indeed that is how I saw it: work.
 A couple of quick shots here and there, every now and then, seemed to suffice.
-It just never really occurred to document everything.
+It just never really occurred to me to document everything.
 Why would I?